 Once you have your secret email address from the section above, let’s see how to create a forwarding rule in Outlook 2016.
 By creating a rule, you can selectively and automatically forward emails from Outlook into Priority Matrix.

-- Go into the Rules tab and select Mail Rules & Alerts
+- Open Outlook and go into the Rules tab, then select Mail Rules & Alerts

 - Pick “New Rule…”

 - Now pick your conditions!
-You can choose as many or as few as you’d like (but with more conditions, fewer emails will be directed into your Inbox).
-Once you’re satisfied, click Next >.
+You can choose as many or as few as you’d like (with more conditions, fewer emails will be sent to PM).
+Once you’re satisfied, click “Next” again.

-- And now you’re at the final stage.
-Are there any emails you want excepted from this rule?
+- Finally, are there any emails you want excepted from this rule?
 If so, select them here.
 Once done, or if there are no exceptions, click Next > again.

-- You’re almost there!
-Name your rule, decide if you want to run the rule on your past messages or just the ones from now on, and hit Finish.
+- Before finishing, give your rule a memorable name, and decide if you want to run the rule on your past messages or just future ones, and hit Finish.